garylirocks/quickrefs/azure-storage.markdown

 - **User delegation SAS**
   - Secured with Azure AD credentials and also permissions specified for the SAS
-  - For Blob only: could be at container or blob level
+  - For Blob service only: could be at container or blob level
   - Recommended over signing with an access key

-NOTE: *Account SAS and Service SAS are signed by account key, so if you disable account key, they won't work*
+NOTE: *Account SAS and Service SAS are signed by account access key, so if you disable account key, they won't work*

 There are two forms: